-Kristy is a full-time physiotherapist at Prairie Trail Physiotherapy and otal knee and hip replacement surgeries are becoming more common in our aging population.
+otal knee and hip replacement surgeries are becoming more common in our aging population.
 The leading cause for needing a joint replacement is due to osteoarthritis (degeneration due to chemical and physical changes)in your hip or knee joint.
-Due to the www.prairietrailphysio.ca • phone 204.452.7142 (Corner of Taylor and Waverley) COVID-19 pandemic, wait times for these surgeries have increased, leaving people struggling with how to deal and live with a painful joint.
+Due to the COVID-19 pandemic, wait times for these surgeries have increased, leaving people struggling with how to deal and live with a painful joint.
 Many people in this situation may have questions about what they can do before their surgery to increase their quality of life, get stronger, have less pain and be prepared for a joint replacement.
 Many people think the role of physiotherapy is only for after surgery, but seeing a physiotherapist pre-operatively can have great benefit too.